Skip To Main Content

 George Bannerman Dealey

-George Bannerman Dealey Montessori and International Academy, located in the Preston Royal area of north Dallas, is named for him.
+Today, George Bannerman Dealey Montessori and International Academy, located in the Preston Royal area of North Dallas, continues his legacy of educational excellence, leadership, and service to the community.